ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   Knock the door then run quite fast back down the old worn garden path.

-  We would peep above the old flint wall
+  Peeping above an old flint wall
   Pretending to look for a missing ball
   A wall of glinting grey, black stones.
   Or were they bones?
   Broken and knobbly, of things unknown.
+  Then,
   Stepping through the wrought iron gate roughened, with old peeling paint.
   A gate stuck wide with crumbling rust
   Or was it blood?
   Dried to a thick red crust.
+  Gingerly,

-  Gingerly, making our way up the path,
+  Making our way up the path,
   Pretending to look for the ball with a laugh, Passing overgrown beds of dead flower heads and brambles that reached to scratch our legs.
+  Up,

-  Up the steps to the wooden door,
+  Steps to the wooden door,
   Ivy trailing over the porch floor.
-  Pinned above a knocker of a bear’s head,
+  A note above the knocker of a bear’s head,
-  A note, browned with age curling and torn
-  A note to warn,
-  “Beware,” it said.
+  “Beware.
 “Knock me if you dare,” it said.

-  Of course, we dared,
+  Of course,
+  We dared,
-  One knock each.
+  One bang each.
 Bang.
 Bang.
   Laughing, exhilarated we turned and ran
   Down a path that now twisted and snaked,
-  Turning our legs to jelly,
+  Turning legs to jelly,
   Stirring dread in our belly
   Tripped by brambles
   Or were they bony hands?
-  Grasping our feet as we ran in retreat
+  Grasping our feet as we ran in retreat.

-  The dead flower heads nodding
+  Dead flower heads nodding
   Or were they skulls?
   Jaws hung open.
 Whispering, wait……wait….. as we ran towards the open gate.
+  Stopped,

-  Stopped, in our tracks by a thunderous groan Turning, nowhere to hide
+  In our tracks by a thunderous groan
+  Turning, nowhere to hide
-  The door of the house was open wide
+  The door of the house open wide

-  A single ball rolled down the steps
+  A ball rolled down the steps,
   Is this what you came for?
   Come and collect.
   Of course, we didn’t.
   We screamed and fled.
 alignPoemLeft: true
 removePostcardPadding: false
 address: |